QEMU VM hangs talking to RBD via librbd

 I will upgrade and test but it's somewhat difficult since it's just this one VM that triggers it and it's only periodically

-#4 Updated by Jason Dillaman almost 4 years ago
+#4 Updated by Jason Dillaman over 4 years ago

 - Project changed from Ceph to rbd